proflare/proflare.github.io/_pages/about.md

   <h2>Short-Term Goal: Internship or Co-op</h2>

-  <p>Niyem's immediate aspiration is to secure an internship or co-op position in areas aligned with my research interests as listed above.
+  <p>Niyem's immediate aspiration is to secure an internship or co-op position in areas aligned with his research interests as listed above.
 This experience will not only complement his academic knowledge but also strengthen his practical skills.</p>

   <h2>Long-Term Aspirations</h2>

   <h3>Industry or Academic Path</h3>

-  <p>Upon graduating with my Ph.D., Niyem is open to both industry and academic opportunities.</p>
+  <p>Upon graduating with his Ph.D., Niyem is open to both industry and academic opportunities.</p>

   <h4>Industry Path</h4>